 7.6.2 As part of our https:// security, InternetTIPS.com website also has an SSL (Secure Sockets Layer) certificate.

-7.6.3 We apply security initiatives to move ever closer to full GDPR compliance.
-However, data within in our online databases on web hosting servers may be stored unencrypted, so if the database was accessed without permission, personal data would still be exposed.
-To help minimise risks, to boost security to our web hosting control panels, we use two-factor authentication, in addition to routinely using strong, complex, and unique usernames and passwords.
+7.6.3 We apply various security initiatives to help protect the data you may choose to safeguard with us, to bolster our own digital security levels, and to comply with the GDPR requirements.
+Our hosting provider, SiteGround.com, is GDPR-compliant with a Data Processing Agreement (DPA).
+However, data within our online databases on web hosting servers may be stored unencrypted, so if the database was accessed without permission, personal data would still be exposed.
+To help minimise risks, to boost security to our web hosting control panels, we use high security, two-factor authentication access, in addition to routinely using strong, complex, and unique usernames and passwords.
 In addition, to further boost security and strengthen access protection of our rented web servers, we regularly and randomly change login details, with new, equally complex character sets.

 7.6.4 Furthermore, InternetTIPS.com now also makes use of HTTP/2 - the faster version of the web.
 HTTP/2 helps ensure that web pages from InternetTIPS.com load more quickly in your web browser, whether you are at home, at work, or using a mobile devices, like a smart phone, phablet, or tablet computer.